Achieving Better Finances: What Every Senior & Elderly American Should Think About

 Also, keep in mind that, as you age, you may need elderly care or assistance with certain aspects of everyday living.
 Do your goals reflect that possibility and take into account how you'd like to be cared for in the event that you experience health challenges?

 Map out a vision of what you want for the rest of your life.
 Doing so can help you avoid some of the pitfalls that other seniors experience.
-(For example, did you know that, according to the National Council on Aging (NCOA), about one-third of Americans over the age of 60 are considered economically insecure?)
+(For example, did you know that, according to the National Council on Aging (NCOA), almost 22 million Americans over the age of 60 are considered economically insecure?)
 By re-establishing your goals (and reviewing them on a frequent basis), you'll create a more solid foundation from which to build greater financial security and life satisfaction.

 Short- & Long-Term Planning